When choosing your musky rod and reel you will most likely first need to consider do you want a spinning setup or a baitcaster one?

 Baitcasting rods and reels are the number 1 choice among musky fishermen

-The best option is to usually invest in a decent rod and then spend the bulk of you budget on a really high quality reel.
+The best option is to usually invest in a decent rod and then spend the bulk of your budget on a really high-quality reel.

 Best Musky Rod and Reel Combo